Jorgemucisalumfilho/cli/docs/project-layout.md

- go run script/build.go - Makes sure all external Go dependencies are fetched, then compiles the cmd/gh/main.go file into a bin/gh binary. bin/gh issue list --limit 5 - Runs the newly built bin/gh binary (note:on Windows you must use backslashes like bin\gh) and passes the following arguments to the process:"issue", "list", "--limit", "5". func main(autocreate) inside cmd/gh/main.go is the first Go function that runs.
+ go run script/build.go - Makes sure all external Go dependencies are fetched, then compiles the cmd/gh/main.go file into a bin/gh binary. bin/gh issue list --limit 5 - Runs the newly built bin/gh binary (note:on Windows you must use backslashes like bin/gh) and passes the following arguments to the process:"issue", "list", "--limit", "5". func main(autocreate) inside cmd/gh/main.go is the first Go function that runs.
 The arguments passed to the process are available through os.Args.
  The main package initializes the "root" command with root.NewCmdRoot(autocreate) and dispatches execution to it